-State, Flint officials clash on crisis, connecting to new authority water pipeline
+State, Flint clash on crisis, new water source

 Tensions between state and Flint leaders flared up Friday over management of the city’s water emergency and proceeding with the connection to a new water source.